beliveau-lab/OligoMiner2/README.md

 # OligoMiner2

+> [!WARNING]
+> This package is under active development.
+> Until the first stable release (`v1.0.0`), the API may change without notice.
+> Expect breaking changes in minor releases, and pin your dependency to a specific version if you use it in production.

 **Genome-scale oligonucleotide probe design for DNA and RNA FISH.**

 OligoMiner2 is a Python package for designing oligonucleotide probes used in